norc-heal/heal-data-pkg-guide/docs/submit/managed-access-date.md

 #### Upload your shareable data package to your repository

 **Congratulations!
-You are ready to upload your "open-access now" shareable data package.**
+You are ready to upload your "managed-access-by-date" shareable data package.**

-1. Your final "open-access now" shareable data package should include 3 open-access items:
+1. Your final "managed-access-by-date" shareable data package should include 3 items:
-  1. Your zipped "open-access now" shareable data package
+  1. Your zipped "managed-access-by-date" shareable data package
+  2. Two open-access files
-  2. Your edited Resource Tracker, which designates which files are included in the zipped data package.
+    1. Your edited Resource Tracker, which designates which files are included in the zipped data package.
-  3. Your README file.
+    2. Your README.
-2. You should share these at your chosen data repository as open access files.
+2. You should share the edited Resource Tracker and README at your chosen data repository as open-access files and the zipped "managed-access-by-date" shareable data package as managed-access with embargo restrictions applied through the repository until the date intended for sharing.

 </div>
 </div>